loomio/loomio_help/content/user_manual/privacy.md

 New Zealand Cloud Security and Compliance information is available [here](https://aws.amazon.com/compliance/new-zealand-data-protection/).

-## Third Party Security Assessment and Approval
+## Third Party Security Assessment

 Loomio software and service has been assessed by: